The National Redress Scheme

-Alternatively, any former student with an allegation against the College can contact the Headmaster, Mr Michael Parker at a time that feels right for them at firstname.lastname@example.org.
+Alternatively, any former student with an allegation against the College can submit information about instances involving inappropriate, unprofessional, or criminal behaviour via Whispli.
+Your submissions are always anonymous and we will assign your case within 48 hours to a case manager that will investigate.
 We are certainly keen to hear from them to begin a process of healing.
 What happens from that point is determined by the student; our primary concern is their wellbeing.
 Options might include a meeting (at a time and place decided by the former student), an offer of counselling, a formal apology and a reparation payment working through the Redress Scheme.
 Any information provided will be referred to the police where appropriate.

 The process will be confidential, and the privacy of the former student will be respected at all times.

 The College has checks, policies and training in place to help ensure the damage inflicted in the past is not repeated.

 The College’s policy on the National Redress Scheme can be found here.
 Again, we continue to encourage Old Boys to contact police, the Redress Scheme or the College directly with any allegation or claim.

 The National Redress Scheme was established in 2018 will run for 10 years.
 It was established in response to the Royal Commission into Institutional Responses to Child Sexual Abuse and acknowledges that many children were sexually abused in Australian institutions.
 It helps people who have experienced institutional child sexual abuse gain access to counselling, a direct personal response (for example, an apology), and a Redress payment.

 If you experienced sexual abuse as a child (under 18 years of age) before 1 July 2018 and Newington was responsible for bringing you into contact with the person who abused you, you can make an application to the National Redress Scheme any time between 1 July 2018 and 30 June 2027.